Stage 1 (CKD1)

 Stages and eGFR levels

 How you might feel: As your kidneys are still working well, you’re unlikely to have symptoms.
-But some people have high blood pressure, some swelling in their hands and feet and urinary tract infections.
+But some people have high blood pressure and some swelling in their hands and feet.

 How doctors will treat you: They’ll try to slow down kidney disease progression.
 That will probably involve making sure underlying conditions, like high blood pressure and diabetes, are well managed.
 You may also be given lifestyle advice to help you support your kidneys.